sitespeedio/sitespeed.io/docs/examples/index.md

       },
       "iframes": 0,
       "localStorageSize": 0,
       "metaDescription": "Sitespeed.io is an open source tool that helps you analyze and optimize your website speed and performance, based on performance best practices.
 Run it locally or use it in your continuous integration.
-Download or fork it on Github!", "pageContentSize": "120.9 kB",
+Download or fork it on GitHub!", "pageContentSize": "120.9 kB",
       "pageContentTypes": {
         "css": {